Midhat893/Practice-Codes/README.md

-# This is my practice reositiory where I'll be learning from my mistakes.
+# This is my practice repository where I'll be learning from my mistakes.s